AlleyCH/AlleyCH.github.io/_posts/2025-07-18-yaml-research-init.md

 # API vs. ABI

 What is the difference between an application programming interface versus an application binary interface?
 In the beginning, this question tripped me out and confused me, because I wasn't familiar with ABIs.
 Understanding what an ABI is has helped me decide which libraries I should consider using in the codegen phase.
 When talking about Vala, Vala is designed to use a C ABI.
-First, let's understand what they are separately and then compare them.
+First, let's understand what an API and ABI are separately and then compare them.

 ## API